B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 We determine here the Higgs branch image of Wilson lines in various phases of Hirzebruch-Jung models.
-For Calabi-Yau cases, this image is given in each phase by a geometric functor~\eqref{floweqgeom}, so we only consider non-Calabi-Yau models.
-The strategy is then to transport branes from the orbifold phase to the phase of interest, taking into account the band restriction rules~\eqref{bandsanomalous}.
-For general rank we focus on reaching the fully resolved phase, then we explore all phases of a rank~$2$ example.
+For Calabi-Yau cases, this image is given in each phase by a geometric functor~\eqref{gdeqgeom}, so we only consider non-Calabi-Yau models.
+The strategy is then to transport branes from the orbifold phase (which is pure-Higgs) to the phase of interest, taking into account the band restriction rules~\eqref{bandsanomalous}.
+For the general $\CC^2/\ZZ_{n(p)}$ model we focus on reaching the fully resolved phase, by crossing walls in a particular order: for each~$\theta$ there are $n$ band-restricted Wilson line branes and we determine their Higgs branch images in the fully resolved phase.
+We reproduce the notion of ``special'' representations of~$\ZZ_n$~\cite{riemenschneider1987characterization} as corresponding to cases where the brane has no mixed or Coulomb component.
+Then we explore all phases of a rank~$2$ example and find that brane transport depends on the order of wall crossings.